mikestowe/katacoda-new/rng-sms-php/step5.md

-We're almost there!
-Now we're going to add in your RingCentral Sandbox credentials.

-Once again, open the code editor for the sms.php file by typing `vi sms.php`{{execute}}.
-And once again, press `i` to enter edit mode.

-Now replace the following brackets with the following details:
+Now in the editor, replace the following brackets with the following details:

 | String| Replace with |
 | --- | --- |